 The work of the Via Foundation is focused on two main areas of development – the art of giving and the art of living together – or in other words, philanthropy and community development.
-Via provides support to people who are actively involved in their communities and encourages people to view philanthropy as a normal part of life in the Czech Republic.
+Via supports people who are engaging fellow residents to build strong communities and encourages people to view philanthropy as a normal part of life in the Czech Republic.
 Our support combines grants and learning opportunities, which are offered through our Via Academy.
 We also help donors set up advised funds.

 Program Guidelines for Building the Future, One Community at a Time

 At the Via Foundation, we focus on growing the number of people in the Czech Republic caring and working collaboratively to improve their communities, giving to help others and trusting others.
 We typically award support through open calls, where project applications are evaluated by independent selection juries.
 You can find an overview of our community development and philanthropy development programming below.

 Through our Community Development programming, we provide support to people and non-profit organizations, located mainly in the Czech Republic, who share a drive to improve their communities in both tangible and intangible ways.
 Some groups build community gardens.
 Others revitalize public spaces or hold community festivals.
-Yet others restore small monuments or breathe new life into heirloom orchards.
+Yet others restore small monuments or reawaken long-forgotten orchards of heirloom fruit trees.
 All of them engage fellow residents from diverse social groups in their efforts.
 Through their projects, they learn to work together, collaboratively care for their environment and strengthen bonds to each other and to their communities.
 We provide grants, consultations in project management and citizen engagement, and learning opportunities, guiding these groups in their community work and helping them connect to likeminded people in different corners of the country.

 Our Community Development programs include: